+Dinka Diabetes Group

+Counselling

+Counselling services for people from torture and trauma backgrounds across the age spectrum focused on symptom relief, using clinical frameworks based on person centred and respectful care

+276

+adults and young people used torture and trauma counselling services.

+Service is staffed by

+6

+part time counsellors from psychology or social work backgrounds and a physiotherapist.

+21

+children participated in groups and individual counselling.

+Intensive family support

+to families of children in counselling services.

+44

+people used physiotherapy services for treatment of pain and distress.

-Casework and Advocacy Casework and advocacy with priority for torture survivors, families with children, young people, asylum seekers and temporary refugee visa holders Casework and advocacy services were used by asylum seekers and people from a refugee background.
-Service is staffed by caseworkers with an average of 15 years work experience each in casework with asylum seekers and people from a refugee background.
-Focused on housing, disability, and a wide range of other life issues.
-Provided households from asylum seeker and refugee backgrounds financial assistance over Covid-19 period.
+Casework and Advocacy

+Casework and advocacy with priority for torture survivors, families with children, young people, asylum seekers and temporary refugee visa holders

+Casework and advocacy services were used by

+147

+asylum seekers and people from a refugee background.

+Service is staffed by

+4

+15 years with an average of experience each

+in casework with asylum seekers and people from a refugee background.

+Focused on housing, disability,

+and a wide range of other life issues.

+112

+households from asylum seeker and refugee backgrounds with financial assistance over Covid-19 period.

+170

+households in Covid-19 quarantine were privided with deliveries of food, medications and essentials.
+Healthy Happy Life project outing for Arabic speaking families